Arlyan-Hsiang/Timetable-Solver/README.md

 # Timetable-Solver
-This a program for arrange labours' time shift, and it's written in windows form.
+This is a program for arranging labours' shift, and it's written in windows form.